webmatze/mickrigtest/README.md

 ------------------------

 You can also build test cases by using the **MickrigTestCase** class.
-To use it you have to require *mickrigtestcase.js*, too.
+To use it you have to require it from *mickrigtest*, too.

     var MickrigTestCase = require('mickrigtest').MickrigTestCase